hjmschoonvelde/ess_qta_2026/README.md

 ## Acknowledgements

 I thank Stefan Müller for sharing his lab session materials for his QTA course at UCD.
+I have relied on Codex for streamlining the lab sessions, and for integrating examples from the lab sessions in to the lecture slides.

 ## Course schedule